 Learn More: 11 Tips for Writing a Memo

-While the format of a memo should generally stay the same, the tone and content can change depending on the audience.
+While the format of a memo should generally stay the same throughout the document, the tone and content can change depending on the audience.
 For example, a memo about organizing a summer picnic for the staff will have a much more cheerful tone than a memorandum informing everyone that the company has to skip raises due to a decrease in business.

 What a memo should not be is a report about everything you’re doing.
 Limit the subject of the memo to the particular matter at hand that you need people to act on (for example, “This memo is a reminder that expense reports need to be submitted by the end of day on Friday.”
 “I’m writing this memo to inform you that we need some extra effort from everyone before the end of the month to meet our sales goals.”)